History of Polish Sausages

 3

-Belchatow City Chamber of Commerce-Sausage Makers Trade Association still function inside the building.
+Belchatow City Chamber of Commerce-Sausage Makers Trade Association still functions inside the building.
 It was re-established after the end of the war and its first function was to work on new government standards for sausages.

 The meat industry and its distribution were centralized and so important for the government that any deviation in the recipe or adding food additives not called for was punishable by law.
-There were few larger affairs where dishonest operators included cheap meat substitutions to increase profits and we know of two cases where responsibles were sentenced to death and executed.
-This may sound as a joke but,
+There were a few larger affairs where dishonest operators included cheap meat substitutions to increase profits and we know of two cases where responsibles were sentenced to death and executed.
+This may sound as a joke but, "if today’s recipes and manufacturing methods were somehow introduced to the meat inspectors in 1959-1989 Poland, there wouldn’t be enough jail cells to accomodate meat plant managers".

 Which Way Are We Going?